-Everyone signed up to the contract will agree to take certain actions which are realistic and which address the issues of non-attendance for a specified period of time.
-You might agree to do things like getting your child up on time, signing a daily report card and reporting any difficulties to school as soon as possible.
+Everyone signed up to the contract will agree to take certain actions which are realistic and which address the issue of irregular attendance for a specified period of time.
+You might agree to do things such as getting your child up on time, engage with external support and reporting any difficulties to school as soon as possible.
 School might agree to inform you if your child does not arrive at school, deal quickly with any problems and involve other agencies that might be able to offer you additional support.
+This is not an exhaustive list.
 The contract will be reviewed regularly.

-Do I have to enter into a parenting contract?
+Do I have to enter into an attendance contract?

-Entry into a parenting contract is voluntary but it does provide you with an opportunity to get support to improve your child's attendance at school.
-If you do take up the offer of a parenting contract and try to comply with it, this may assist your case if the local authority decides to take legal action against you for your child's irregular attendance.
+Entry into an attendance contract is voluntary but it does provide you with an opportunity to address any underlying issues and to get support to improve your child's attendance at school.
+If you do take up the offer of an attendance contract and try to comply with it, this may assist your case if the local authority decides to take legal action against you for your child's irregular attendance.
 If you refuse the offer or don't comply without good reason this may also be presented as evidence.

-If you decide not to enter into a contract, you will need to try to find other ways of improving your child's attendance and it may be worth discussing how you intend to do this with the school or local authority.
+If you decide not to enter into a contract, you will need to try to find other ways of improving your child's attendance and it may be worth discussing how you intend to do this with the school.

-How is a parenting contract arranged?
+How is an attendance contract arranged?

 You will be invited to a meeting in school with a school representative.
-The local authority Area Attendance Officer may also attend.
-Depending on their age and understanding, your child can attend part or all of the meeting.
+The meeting should include your child, for either part or all of the meeting, if they are old enough to understand.

-At the meeting you will be asked your views on your child's attendance and whether there are any underlying issues.
+At the meeting you will be asked to share your views on your child's attendance and whether there are any underlying issues.
 Try to think about the reasons behind your child's absences, any particular difficulties you are experiencing at the moment and what would help you to improve your child's attendance.
 Also think about what you can do to improve attendance.

-School will explain what support they can offer and whether any other agency including the local authority might also be able to help you and your child.
-You will be able to discuss what is expected of both you and the school and then agree the actions that will support improved attendance.
-If you choose to accept the offer, the final contract will be signed by you, the school representative and in some cases the area attendance officer.
+School will explain what support they can offer and whether any other agency might also be able to help you and your child.
+You will be able to discuss what is expected of both you, your child and the school, and then agree the actions that will support improved attendance.
+If you choose to accept the offer, the final contract will be signed by you and the school representative.